horaciov/assign-teacher/README.md

 # Data Set
 To configure the data set used, perform the following tasks:
   * Install PostgreSQL
-  * Create a user tfm with password Tfm123456
+  * Create a user tfm with password Tfm123456 (Roles: Login and Create Database)
   * Create a database tfmdb (owner tfm)
   * Connect with the user created
   * run the script.sql file